-A DynamIQ cluster comprises two top-level modules:
+A DynamIQ cluster system comprises of two top-level modules:

 - A module which includes the cores and the DynamIQ Shared Unit (DSU). - The DebugBlock.

 In this book, the DynamIQ cluster is referred to as the cluster.

 Separating the debug components from the cluster allows the debug components to be implemented in a separate power domain, allowing debug over power down.